adhamahmed/Glossary/README.md

 ### M1 Determine the steps taken from writing code to execution

+Execution process:

+Step 1: Write Source Code(s)

+Step 2: Preprocess

+Step 3: Compile

+Step 4: Link Edit

+Step 5: Load

+Step 6: Execute

+Steps 2, 3, and 4 are all part of the build process, and steps 5 and 6 are part of the run process.

 ### P2 Give explanations of what procedural, object orientated and event driven paradigms are; their characteristics and the relationship between them